The Numbers and People That Tell the Story of AI Horizons 2025

 • Legacy industrial giants need deployed AI today, while AI innovators grow where problems get solved in production

-• Physical AI deployment is happening now, with measurable productivity gains transforming operations
+• Physical AI execution is happening now, with measurable productivity gains transforming operations

-• Old titans plus new unicorns create sustainable deployment advantages
+• Old titans plus new unicorns create sustainable operational advantages

-While others debate AI's potential, Pittsburgh deploys it.
+While others debate AI's potential, Pittsburgh puts it into practive.
 Others raise capital; Pittsburgh raises capital and deploys robots.
 Others talk transformation; Pittsburgh's workers save 95 minutes daily.

 AI Horizons 2026 details are still to be announced.
 Based on this year's deployment trajectory, expect another capacity expansion.